 Boone REMC Annual Meeting Scholarships

 Boone REMC will award 15 – $500 post-secondary scholarships to students who are dependents or legal wards of Boone REMC members.
-The scholarships will be awarded during a random drawing at the Boone REMC Annual Meeting, held March 2021.
-The student or a legal guardian must be present to win.
+The scholarships will be awarded during a random drawing at the Boone REMC Annual Meeting, held April 17, 2021.
 Applicants need to fill out an application.
 If students are awarded the scholarship, they must submit their class schedule for college before Jan.
 2022 or the scholarship will be forfeited.